fitnr/SublimeDataConverter/readme.md

     git clone git://github.com/fitnr/SublimeDataConverter.git

 ### Without Package Control or Git
-[Go to the download section](http://github.com/fitnr/SublimeDataConverter/downloads) and download the package.
-Unzip it, rename the folder "DataConverter" and move it into your Sublime Text 2 packages directory (*Preferences > Browse Packages* in the menu).
+Click `Download Zip` above to download the package.
+Unzip it, rename the folder "DataConverter" and move it into your Sublime Text 2 packages directory (*Preferences > Browse Packages* in the application menu).

 ## Problems?